Yusuf Nazzal: Fürstenfeldbruck

 Upon landing at Fürstenfeldbruck Air Base, Afif and Nazzal each left their Bell UH-1 Iroquois helicopters and walked slowly over to inspect the Lufthansa Boeing 727, parked just 150 metres away on the tarmac apron.
 While Nazzal waited outside, Afif went inside to check the plane.
 Finding it empty, the two immediately suspected a trap and jogged back, shouting warnings to their six fellow fedayeen guarding the two helicopters containing the Israeli athletes.
 As they ran, the area lit up and police commander George Wolf, lying next to three sharpshooters on the roof of the control tower, instructed them to open fire.
 Two shots rang out, hitting two terrorists guarding the helicopters; Ahmed Chic Thaa and Afif Ahmed Hamid both fell to the ground, though only one was killed outright.
 Another shot hit Nazzal in the leg, making him collapse on the tarmac.
 One of his fellow fedayeen, eighteen-year-old Jamal Al-Gashey, was shot through the wrist.

 Despite being wounded in the exchange of gunfire, Nazzal managed to escape across the airfield to a parking lot, pursued by police, dogs, and West German border guards.
 He managed to elude them for another hour before being cornered and shot dead around 1:30 am, though not before shooting a West German border guard in the neck.

 Aftermath

-The bodies of Nazzal and his four compatriots were handed over to Libya and after a procession of 30,000 people from Tripoli's Martyrs' Square, they were buried in the Sidi Munaidess Cemetery.
-Sidi Monaither Cemetery · Amr Bin al-A'ss St, Tripoli, Libya.
+The bodies of Nazzal and his four compatriots were handed over to Libya and after a procession of 30,000 people from Martyrs' Square, Tripoli, they were buried in the Sidi Munaidess Cemetery.